Translations

 Introduction

-At least one of the O rings fit my ol' canteen!
-The cap had needed a new seal.
-(My “bionic” right foot “enjoyed” pounding around that big box store, on concrete and tile, but it got over it.)
-The O rings purchase leads into this fiftieth article on the topic of hiking.
+At least one of the O rings fits my ol' canteen!
+The cap needed a new seal.
+My “bionic” right foot “enjoyed” pounding around that big box store on concrete and tile, but it got over it.
+Buying the O rings leads into this fiftieth article in the hiking topic section.

-I know.
-I am sandwiching in another article, before publishing the seventh article in the Christian Evidences series.
+I am sandwiching in this article, before publishing the seventh article in the Christian Evidences series.
 I haven't lost interest in that series!
 The draft is mostly complete.
 Let's first hike Norris, shall we?
 Let's hike!

 Norris Dam State Park has about fifteen trails that cover about twenty-one miles.
 I've hiked most, if not all, of them several times.
-Searching this website, by “Norris,” finds several previous articles with photographs.
+Searching this website by “Norris” finds various previous articles with photographs.
 The one-way drive takes about thirty minutes.
 That's why I don't hike there as often.
 House Mountain is only seven or ten miles from the house, depending on the route.

-Wednesday, at Norris, I decided to hike the short and “civilized” loop trail that leads up from, behind, and back down to the observation parking lot.
+Wednesday, at Norris, I decided to hike the short and “civilized” trail that is above and west of the west overlook.
 It took more time to drive to the park than to hike the trail.
-The trail starts up, as a rough service road, to the water tower.
-Poison oak was all along the trail.
-I paused at the water tower, briefly, to supply the ground with some moisture and to read some of the mildly interesting graffiti.
-I continued, as the service road became a trail, to the top of the hill.
+From the road, the trail starts up as a rough service road to a water tower.
+Poison oak was along the trail.
+I paused at the water tower briefly, to moisten the ground and read the mildly interesting graffiti.
+I continued as the service road became a trail to the top of the ridge.

-I paused, near the top, to view the scene below and to the east.
-The following is the first frame of my video, which I started at 1:43 PM.
-The sun is behind me.
-The temperature was in the low 80's Fahrenheit.
+Near the top, I paused to view the scene below and to the north.
+The following is the first frame of my video, started at 1:43 PM.
+The sun was behind me.
+The temperature was in the low 80s Fahrenheit.
 I sweated enough.

 I had the moment in time to myself.
-Two or three vehicles were in the parking lot, below me.
+Two or three vehicles were in the parking lot below me.
 The lake was calm, with no boats visible on the water.
-The wind, however, was coming from the west, behind me, at a good clip.
+The wind, however, was blowing behind me from the west at a good clip.
 Enjoy the view!

 Norris Podcast

-The eighth episode of Appalachian Irishman - Podcasts, on YouTube, is “Norris Dam State Park: Hike 22 on 4-19-2023 (published 4-21-2023; episode 8).”
-The strong wind muffled some of my audio, when I panned the view, with my “semi-intelligent” phone.
-I panned a little too quickly, at one point.
+The eighth episode of Appalachian Irishman – Podcasts (YouTube) is “Norris Dam State Park: Hike 22 on 4-19-2023 (published 4-21-2023; episode 8).”
+The strong wind muffled some of the audio, when I panned the view.
+I was using the video camera on my “semi-intelligent” phone.
+I panned a little too quickly at one point.
 I hope that you don't get dizzy watching that part!

 Conclusion